eduMFA/eduMFA/doc/policies/enrollment.rst

 .. note:: If the application does not honour the "pin_change" attribute, then the user can still authenticate with his old PIN.

-.. note:: Starting with version 3.4 privacyIDEA also allows to force the user to change the PIN in such a case using the policy :ref:`policy_change_pin_via_validate`.
+.. note:: Starting with version 3.4 eduMFA also allows to force the user to change the PIN in such a case using the policy :ref:`policy_change_pin_via_validate`.

 .. _policy_change_pin_every: